 Engaging your audience in the conversation helps them to connect easily and they get to understand the message more clearly.

 Avoid saying things that can irk the audience not in the examples too.
-Choose right words for your presentation and consider the audience general behaviour.
+Choose the right words for your presentation and consider the audience general behavior.